syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ![WinUI ComboBox populating the SfComboBoxItem](GettingStarted_images/winui-combobox-populating-comboBoxItem.gif)

-## Populating items through data binding
+## Populating items using data binding

-The ComboBox can bound to an external data source using `ItemsSource` property.
-Now let us create Model and ViewModel classes to populate ComboBox with SocialMedia details.
+The ComboBox can be bound to an external data source using the `ItemsSource` property.
+Now, let us create Model and ViewModel classes to populate ComboBox with SocialMedia details.

-**Step 1:** Define a simple model class SocialMedia with fields ID and name, and then populate social media data in ViewModel.
+**Step 1:** Define a simple model class SocialMedia with fields ID and name, and then populate social media data in the ViewModel.

 {% tabs %}
 {% highlight c# %}